JeyRunner/tuda-typst-templates/example_tudapub.typ

 This text contains two#footnote[The number two can also be written as 2.] footnotes#footnote[This is a first footnote. \ It has a second line.].

 === Figures
-The following @fig_test represtents a demo Figure.
+The following @fig_test represents a demo Figure.
 #figure(
   rect(inset: 20pt, fill: gray)[
     Here should be an Image